DeKalb County, Georgia

-DeKalb County is included in the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.
+DeKalb County is included in the Atlanta metropolitan area.
 It contains roughly 10% of the city of Atlanta (the other 90% lies in Fulton County).
+Stonecrest is the largest city that is entirely within the county.
 DeKalb is primarily a suburban county.

-In 2009, DeKalb earned the Atlanta Regional Commission's "Green Communities" designation for its efforts in conserving energy, water and fuel, investing in renewable energy, reducing waste, and protecting and restoring natural resources.

-In 2021, the non-profit American Rivers named DeKalb's South River the fourth-most endangered river in the United States, citing "the egregious threat that ongoing sewage pollution poses to clean water and public health."

 In recent years, some communities in North DeKalb have incorporated, following a trend in other suburban areas around Metro Atlanta.
-Dunwoody and Brookhaven are now the largest cities that are entirely contained within the county.
+Stonecrest, Dunwoody and Brookhaven are now the largest cities that are entirely contained within the county.

 History

 The area of DeKalb county was acquired by the state of Georgia as a result of the 1821 Treaty of Indian Springs with a faction of the Muscogee (Creek).
-DeKalb County, formed in 1822 from Henry, Gwinnett and Fayette counties, took its name from Baron Johann de Kalb (1721-1780), a Bavarian-born former officer in the French Army, who fought for the Continental Army in the American Revolutionary War.
+DeKalb County, formed in 1822 from Henry, Gwinnett and Fayette counties, took its name from Baron Johann de Kalb (1721–1780), a Bavarian-born former officer in the French Army, who fought for the Continental Army in the American Revolutionary War.
 The oldest existing house in the county is the 1831 Goodwin House along Peachtree Road in Brookhaven.
 Much of the area was forested; a section of old-growth forest is preserved at Fernbank Forest.

 In 1853, Fulton County formed from the western half of DeKalb, divided along a perfectly straight and due north–south line down the middle (along which Moreland Avenue now runs).
 Until this time, the growing city of Atlanta had been inside DeKalb.
 Atlanta grew because the city of Decatur did not want to become the railroad terminus in the 1830s, thus a spot at the Thrasherville encampment in western DeKalb was picked to become Terminus and then Marthasville, before becoming Atlanta a few years after its founding.
 North and southwest Fulton came from two other counties: Milton and southeast Campbell, respectively.
 DeKalb once extended slightly further north to the Chattahoochee River, but this strip was later given to Milton, and is now the panhandle of Sandy Springs.

-During the Civil War, much of the Battle of Atlanta took place in DeKalb.
+During the American Civil War, much of the Battle of Atlanta took place in DeKalb.